chocolatey/docs/input/en-us/central-management/setup/website.md

 System.Net.Sockets.SocketException (0x80004005): No connection could be made because the target machine actively refused it 127.0.0.1:25
 ```

 This is caused due to the default SMTP configuration being used by CCM, which is incompatible with the environment.
 CCM, by default, assumes that there is an available SMTP Server available on the current machine, using port 25.
-To fix this, follow the installation steps [above](#smtp-configuration).
+To fix this, follow the [configuration steps](xref:ccm-administration-settings-email).

 ### Emails sent from CCM to users has links that contains localhost, rather than actual CCM Server name